 Post-Study Work Permit in Canada

 Students who are studying in Canada are entitled to stay in the country and apply for the Post-Graduation Work Permit.
-Students have 180 days after getting their final grades to apply for permission and work in the nation for up to three years on the visa.
+Students have 180 days after getting their final grades to apply for permission and work in the nation for up to three years on a visa.
 An official letter from your school and an official transcript or copy to show that you have studied at the institution are needed documents.
 Candidates must have completed at least one year of school from a DIL-registered university in order to work in the nation.

 Part-Time Jobs in Canada

-Part-time jobs are an excellent method to cover the daily living expenses in Canada.
+Part-time jobs are an excellent method to cover daily living expenses in Canada.
 Students can also seek various part-time employment to alleviate financial stress.
 To be eligible to work in Canada, individuals must have a valid study/work permit and be enrolled full-time at a Canadian university.
 They must also be enrolled in a professional, vocational, or academic programme that lasts more than six months and leads to a certificate/degree.
 Without a work permit, students can also work during their winter or summer vacations, or in on or off-campus employment for 20 hours during university semesters.
 To know more about part-time jobs in Canada, click here!

 Yes, Canada is a great place to gain technical knowledge.
 The job market in this domain is great in the country.
 Students will easily get a job and work permit just after graduation.